aaronbloomfield/ccc/hws/daoweb3/index.md

 Submission 3: You need to add some data to your DAO contract, as specified above.
 In particular, that means at least three proposals (one of which has expired, one of which stays open for one week).
 Also make the specified Ethernet account address -- indicated on the Collab landing page -- is a member of your DAO so that that address can perform tasks on your DAO to grade it.

+Submission 4: You need to join the course-wide DAO and vote on one of the proposals.

-Submission 4: You should submit your `DAO.sol` file, your `dao.html` file, and your completed `daoweb3.py` file, and ONLY those three files, to Gradescope.
+Submission 5: You should submit your `DAO.sol` file, your `dao.html` file, and your completed `daoweb3.py` file, and ONLY those three files, to Gradescope.
 All other imported files will be provided by Gradescope (including NFTManager.sol, if needed).   **NOTE:** Gradescope cannot fully test this assignment, as it does not have access to the private blockchain.
 So it can only do a few sanity tests (correct files submitted, successful compilation, valid values in daoweb3.py, etc.).